-The purpose of the Arts and Humanities Advisory Board is to promote and support arts and humanities in the City of Manhattan, as follows:
+The Arts and Humanities Advisory Board was created in 2011 to promote and encourage the development and awareness of the arts and humanities in the City of Manhattan, as follows:

 To annually review the Capital Improvement Program ("CIP") to make recommendations to incorporate arts and humanities elements into the CIP projects, as the advisory board deems appropriate;